gabeguo/cdvae_xrd/README.md

 See `data/mp_20` for *MP-20-PXRD*, our modification of MP-20 with PXRD patterns (no broadening added).

-See `data/experimental_data` for the crystal structures with experimentally observed PXRD patterns.
+See `data/experimental_data` for instructions on obtaining the crystal structures with experimentally observed PXRD patterns (we do not own them; [IUCr](https://www.iucr.org/resources/data/databases) does).

 Despite the filenames, they're not .csv  files (they're pickle files), because the data contains PyTorch tensors.

-No action needs to be taken on data, as the scripts automatically load the datasets.
+No other action needs to be taken on data, as the scripts automatically load the datasets.

 ### Generate It Yourself

-This is unnecessary, because we already have created and uploaded the datasets for you.
+This is unnecessary for MP-20, because we already have created and uploaded the datasets for you.
 However, if you wish to try something new on the MP-20 dataset (let's say, different wavelengths or data splits), you can follow these instructions.

 Before running, replace `/home/gabeguo/` in `create_data.sh` with your home directory.
 This takes less than an hour.